joosefupas/auto_playlist_youtube/README.md

 ## Setup
 Before using this script, please make sure you have the following:
-- A Spotify account
-- A Google account with access to the YouTube Data API v3
+- A Google account with access to the YouTube Data API v3 [For more details](https://developers.google.com/youtube/v3/getting-started)
 - Python 3 installed
 - Client secrets file downloaded from the Google Cloud Console and saved to your local machine